cookiecutter/cookiecutter/CONTRIBUTING.md

    This verifies you're on `main` with a clean working tree and a changelog file, creates an annotated `v*` tag from the version in `pyproject.toml`, and pushes the commit and tag to GitHub.
-4. **Approve the deployment.** The tag triggers the publish workflow (`.github/workflows/publish.yml`), which builds the package, generates SLSA provenance attestations, and publishes to PyPI via trusted publishing.
-The `pypi` environment requires reviewer approval before the publish job runs.
+4. **Wait for the publish workflow.** The tag triggers `.github/workflows/publish.yml`, which builds the package, generates SLSA provenance attestations, and publishes to PyPI via trusted publishing.
 5. **Create the GitHub Release.** Use the tag and paste the changelog entry as the release body.